lucidmachine/ericslenk.com/content/blog/publishing-a-pelican-site-with-circle-ci.md

 # 5. Jobs
-Jobs are the top-level executable thing you can tell an Executor to Execute.
+[CircleCI Jobs](https://circleci.com/docs/2.0/configuration-reference/#executors-requires-version-21) are the top-level executable thing you can tell an Executor to Execute.
 You can compose multiple Commands in your Jobs.
 We're going to define two Jobs for your Pelican site: build and deploy.

 ## 5.a Build Job
 Our "build" job will install Pelican and its dependencies, run Pelican to generate your site, and store the generated site for you to look over.